johnbender/bebop/README.markdown

 Bebop
 =====

-Bebop is small Sinatra extension for DRY resource based routing.
-It provides targetted filters, path helpers, nested resources, printable routing information, and familiar actions methods like new, show, destroy, update, and index.
+Bebop is small Sinatra/Monk extension for DRY resource based routing.
+It provides targeted filters, path helpers, nested resources, printable routing information, and familiar actions methods like new, show, destroy, update, and index.

+The name comes from its happy partnering with the [Monk](http://monkrb.com) glue framework, as Thelonius Monk is considered to be the father of bebop.

 dependencies
 ------------